lxc/linuxcontainers.org/content/incus/introduction.md

 # What is Incus?
 Incus is a next generation system container and virtual machine manager.

-It providdes a user experience similar to that of a public cloud.
+It provides a user experience similar to that of a public cloud.
 With it, you can easily mix and match both containers and virtual machines, sharing the same underlying storage and network.

 Incus is image based and provides images for a [wide number of Linux distributions](https://images.linuxcontainers.org).
 It provides flexibility and scalability for various use cases, with support for different storage backends and network types and the option to install on hardware ranging from an individual laptop or cloud instance to a full server rack.